chadhindsight/python-prac/README.md

 # Python Practice

-This is a collection of exercises done in the Python language.
-Some files are solution code for exercises found on [exercism.org's](https://exercism.org/tracks/python/concepts) Python course.
+This is a collection of exercises done in the Python3 language.
+Some files have solution code for exercises found on [Colt Steele's](https://www.udemy.com/course/the-modern-python3-bootcamp/learn) Python course.